cptpiepmatz/AudioWarp/README.md

 To build the tool you have to have a Discord bot.
 You can read on how to create on [here](https://discord.com/developers/docs/intro#bots-and-apps).
 Get yourself a token and place in the root of the directory and name the file `.token`.
-Upon building `pkg` will collect that `.token` file and insert it into the `.exe`, making the application complete.
+Upon building `caxa` will collect that `.token` file and insert it into the `.exe`, making the application complete.

-To include the icon you may have to build twice.
+*Note: Building this tool requires the go lang compiler.*

 ## Invite the bot
 To invite the bot to your server you have to set the scopes and permissions correctly.